 Fast Easy Popcorn Balls for Halloween

 These fast easy popcorn balls are the most simple recipe you'll ever need.
-Being marshmallow-based they do not require heating sugar or using a candy thermometer.
 They are soft and chewy.
 Colored and flavored with jello mix with a gummy worm rolled in makes they a great addition to Halloween treats.

 - 12 cups prepared Popcorn

 - 1 10-ounce package Mini Marshmallows

 - 1 3-ounce package Green Jello (not prepared)